ghostperformance/op1/README.md

 https://api.retropilot.org/useradmin

-Run nTune after 30 - 50 miles of driving.
-It autotune lateral control.
-Use this command `cd selfdrive && python ntune.py` (make sure your not driving!)
+**Run** nTune after 30 - 50 miles of driving.
+It will autotune lateral control.
+Use this command `cd selfdrive && python ntune.py` or use the button in `Settings` under `Device`. (make sure your not driving!)

 Make sure to shut off auto start stop or you will get steering temporarily unavailable if the engine shuts off.